 The Foshays have been mired in a long arduous recording process over the past year.
 As you can tell from this weeks comic installment Bass man Joey Miece knows why.
 Ok, so Franky and Harry can be a little obsessive behind the virtual mixing board, and maybe they don’t always have it together studio wise, but what they lack in hi-class, they make up for with rude garage stylings.
 It’s not their fault they don’t really know what they are doing, as long as Joey’s got the time to “DO IT AGAIN!” everything is going to be alright!

 The Foshays have been on a well deserved break this summer.
 “Why?” do you ask?
 The boys just finished recording and mixing their first album, Not So Now!
 And they need some R & R “So what?” you say?
 Well it’s going to be the biggest rock album of the millennium, wowing fans and critics alike.
 “Highly doubtful!” you exclaim?
-If you need proof of their sonic brilliance look for The Foshays Four Song EP this fall.
+If you need proof of their sonic brilliance look for The Foshays Four Song EP this fall in Minneapolis/St. Paul metro area record stores like Cheapo, Barely Brothers, and Agharta Records.
 “OK.
 I’ll think about.”
 You respond politely.
 Glad we could have this conversation.
 Cheers!

 Being in garage band takes a lot of patience, endurance, and understanding.
 Three traits bassist for The Foshays, Joey Miece, has in spades.
 When rehearsal starts late, Joey starts later.
 When no one shows up to the show, he shows ‘em how it’s done.
 When the band bickers, he butters!
 When asked about his get-along style Joey responds wryly “As the bass player it’s my job to keep everybody in line by blurring the lines.
 Expectations are always hard to meet, and in the end it’s not usually worth meeting them if everyone is not on board.
 I just try to keep everyone happy by being painfully honest.
 Most people like honest opinions, if not, then they’re stupid.”